lizu18xz/dexecutor-core/README.md

 	mvn package

-This will produce the dependent-tasks-executor-VERSION.jar file under the target directory.
+This will produce the dexecutor-core-VERSION.jar file under the target directory.

 ## Support
 If you need help using Dexecutor feel free to drop an email or create an issue in github.com (preferred)